-The coordinate adjustment must be based on software that uses Least Squares Adjustment of observations, with the key components:
+The coordinate adjustment for any Primary or Secondary control point must be based on software that uses Least Squares Adjustment of observations, with the key components:

-- All validated observations should be included in the network adjustment, with weighting appropriate to the observation type - Observation residuals should be consistent with the expected observation error, based on a normal distribution of error propagation - Observations rejected from the adjustment only where there is clear evidence of gross error - Minimally constrained network results must be used initially to validate observation integrity within the network, and reliability of existing mark coordinates prior to fixing of origin marks - Final adjusted coordinates and a posteriori errors should be reported at the 95% confidence level.
+- All valid observations should be included in the network adjustment, with proportional weighting appropriate to the observation type. - Observation residuals should be consistent with the expected observation error, based on a normal distribution of error propagation. - Observations rejected from the adjustment only where there is clear evidence of gross error. - Minimally constrained network results must be used initially to validate observation integrity within the network, and reliability of existing mark coordinates prior to constraining on the origin marks. - Final adjusted coordinates and posteriori errors should be reported at the 95% confidence level.